Holguin, Cuba: Ultimate Travel Guide

 Things To Do in Holguin City

 The curse of being so close to Cuba’s best beaches just an hour north in the area of Guardalavaca is that the capital city of Holguin is largely overlooked by visitors who rush to the coast.

-Sure, plenty of travelers pass through from the airport, but few take the time to experience the capital city of Holguin.
+If you have time in your itinerary, don’t overlook this charming and historic city, but spend a day exploring.
 You’ll find much of the charm and history of Havana but far fewer tourists and lower prices.
 These are some of the highlights when visiting the city of Holguin.

 1. Climb to the Loma de la Cruz